AlexandradelLago/the7keysMaze/README.md

 Also, I saved the door position whenever I encountered it before all the 7 keys had been found in order to implement a backtrack to the door.

+In the last commit Javadoc and tests are better implemented but as I tried to improve the algorythm there are things are s that aren not working.

+Commits 8 and 9 work properly and the 9th backtracks to the door.

 # Evaluation criteria